 If you try to communicate with others who don't speak the same language, you might find it tough to get your message across.
-Similarly with AdWords, you want your ads to appear for customers who can understand them.
-We'll go over how to target the language that your customers speak, so you can be sure to reach the right audience.
+Similar to AdWords, you want your ads to appear for customers who can understand them.

 Language targeting allows you to choose the language of the sites that you'd like your ads to appear on.
 We'll show your ads to customers who use Google products (such as Search or Gmail) or visit sites on the Google Display Network (GDN) in that same language.
-Your ads should be written in the language that you target, because AdWords doesn't translate ads or keywords.
+Keep in mind that AdWords doesn't translate ads or keywords.

 Each Google domain has a default language.
 For example, Google.com defaults to English, Google.fr defaults to French, Google.cn defaults to Chinese, and so on.

 The default language can be changed via the Settings link on the Google homepage.
 A Spanish-speaker living in the United States, for instance, may want to perform searches on the U.S. domain, Google.com, but could change the interface language setting to Spanish.
 In that case, he would see ads targeting Spanish instead of English.